pbinkley/microcopying_1940/index.markdown

 However, in Italy there is a strict control of film and it is impossible to secure the best film.
 The Italian film is not color sensitive and therefore it does not give satisfactory results.
-A similar condition, although not so much, is the case <span style="page" id="page67">[p.67]</span> in Germany where Agfa produced a documentary film, but it doesn't compare with ours.</p>
+A similar condition, although not so much, is the case <span class="page" id="page67">[p.67]</span> in Germany where Agfa produced a documentary film, but it doesn't compare with ours.</p>

 </div>